stephenkho/stephenkho.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+{style="text-align: justify;"}
 Welcome to my personal webpage!
 I am an economist at the European Central Bank's Monetary Analysis Division, on secondment from De Nederlandsche Bank.
 I am also affiliated with the University of Amsterdam's School of Economics as a PhD student.

 My research interests are in empirical macroeconomics, monetary policy and financial intermediation.

-The views expressed on this website are mine and do not necessarily reflect the positions of DNB, the ECB or the Eurosystem.
+*The views expressed on this website are mine and do not necessarily reflect the positions of DNB, the ECB or the Eurosystem.*

-{style="text-align: justify;"}